Your privacy is important, Prescription Doctor are committed to keeping your details completely confidential.

-The cause of haemorrhoids is often associated with excessive pressure exerted upon the blood vessels surrounding the blood vessels.
+The main cause of haemorrhoids is often associated with excessive pressure exerted upon the blood vessels surrounding the anal area.
 There are a number of factors which contribute to the development of haemorrhoids, including:

 There are a number of ways you can prevent piles, including drinking plenty of water, eating a healthy and balanced diet enriched with fibre, and exercising regularly.

-Anugesic HC contains a corticosteroid, called hydrocortisone, and a local anaesthetic called pramocaine hydrochloride.
+Anugesic HC contains a corticosteroid, hydrocortisone, and a local anaesthetic called pramocaine hydrochloride.

 Pramocaine hydrochloride is a local anaesthetic which prevents pain signals from being sent to the brain.
-This numbs the area, relieving the pain and discomfort of haemorrhoids.
+It works by numbing the nerves in the affected area relieving the pain and discomfort of haemorrhoids.

-Together, they reduce the swelling and itching of piles.
+Together, both active ingredients in Anugesic HC work to reduce the swelling and itching of piles.

-Anugesic HC cream can be used to treat both external and internal piles, using the provided plastic applicator nozzle.
+Anugesic HC cream can be used to treat both external and internal piles, using the plastic applicator nozzle supplied with your medicine.